red-gate/SocV5UserSessions/README.md

 ###### Instructions
 1. Start with a new database, see Repository & Database Setup for linking the database.
-- Create a branch from `master` called `express-shipping`.
+- Create a branch from `master` called `scottish-independence`.
 - Solve the above problem, [or use this SQL](/examples/scottish-independence.sql).
-- Use the migrations tab in SQL Source Control to create and commit a migration script covering your change.
+- Use the migrations tab in SQL Source Control to create a migration script covering your change.
+- Commit your migration script.
 - Push to your branch, **don't merge to master yet**.
 - Switch to the `master` branch.